Bittopia/Documents/reports/2020-bittopia-university-annual-report-year0.md

 - Student pre-enrollments: 33 Students

 ## Summary (TL;DR)
-Bitopia University has taken many years to go through its process of metamorphesis, manifesting to its current form.
-It is the result of over 8 years of fulltime exprience within the cryptosphere, across various projects and continents.
+Bitopia University has taken many years to go through its process of metamorphosis, manifesting to its current form.
+It is the result of over 8 years of fulltime experience within the cryptosphere, across various projects and continents.

 This report outlines our progress over the last 12 months, which includes:

 - The registration of [Bittopia on the Ethereum Name Server (ENS)](#11-Registration-on-the-Ethereum-Name-Server-ENS-BITTOPIAETH).
 - The formation of [The Bittopia Foundation as a Decentralized Autonomous University on the Aragon platform](#12-Decentralized-Governance-Registered-on-Aragon).
 - The [creation of Bittopia's own currency: BITT](#13-Bittopia-University’s-Currency-BITT).
-- The [registation of The Bittopia Foundation as a non-profit entity](#14-Registration-of-The-Bittopia-Foundation-as-a-nonprofit-organization-in-Wyoming-USA) within the state of Wyoming, in USA.
+- The [registation of The Bittopia Foundation as a non-profit entity](#14-Registration-of-The-Bittopia-Foundation-as-a-nonprofit-organization-in-Wyoming-USA) within the state of Wyoming, in the USA.
 - The registration of our entity with a bank and gaining access to many fiat portals.
 - An outline of our [purposes and goals](#20-Chapter-1-Genesis).

-Apart from the logistics, the report inlcudes workshops that we had hosted, as well as our participation within various events and interviews across the globe.
+Apart from the logistics, the report includes workshops that we had hosted, as well as our participation within various events and interviews across the globe.
 These include:

 - [Workshop 1: Introduction to Decentralization (San Cristobal, Mexico)](#21-Episode-1-San-Cristobal--Mexico--Jan-2020).
 - [Workshop 2: How to Get a Swiss Bank in your Pocket (Anarchapulco, Acapulco, Mexico)](#22-Episode-2-Anarchapulco--Acapulco-Mexico--Feb-2020).